Rafi1210/Project110/README.md

 customer experience

 <h1>Features </h1>
-● User Registration and Login: Customers and Salesmen can easily register and log in to the system, ensuring secure access.For Customer account a random 6 digit unique id generate with
+<h3> User Registration and Login:</h3>
+Customers and Salesmen can easily register and log in to the system, ensuring secure access.For Customer account a random 6 digit unique id generate with
 #C(random number) and in Salesman account another random 6 digit
 unique id generate with #S(random number) .